Yellow-fruit nightshade: Description

-Inflorescence

-The racemose inflorescence of the plant is 4–7cm tall.
-The sepal tube is bell-shaped with a diameter of 1 cm.
+The racemose inflorescence of the plant is 4-7 cm tall, and the bell-shaped sepal tube has a diameter of 1 cm.

-Flowers

-Its blue-purple flowers are 1.4–1.6 × 2.5cm.
-The petals are ovate-deltate, measuring 6–8mm, and are densely pubescent with stellate hairs.
-The filaments have a measurement of 1mm, the anthers 8 mm, and the style 1 cm.
+The blue-purple flowers measure 1.4–1.6 cm × 2.5 cm.
+The petals are ovate-deltate, measure 6–8 mm, and are densely pubescent with stellate hairs.
+The filaments have a measurement of 1 mm, the anthers 8 mm, and the style 1 cm.